 Skip to main content

 Information technology (IT) professionals play a centralized role in inclusive technology systems.
-By using best practices for acquiring, administrating, and supporting technology hardware, software, and connectivity, IT professionals ensure the foundational components are available and usable for all learners and staff.
+By using best practices for acquiring, administrating, and supporting technology hardware, software, and connectivity, IT professionals ensure the foundational components are available and usable for learners and staff with and without disabilities.

 Below are specific ways that IT professionals support an inclusive technology system.